“The Brain takes its shape from what the Mind rests upon.” – Rick Hanson

 Faculty: Dr. Stanley Krippner

-Stan will describe how the science of the brain has developed and consistently changed our views our how mind/brain affects and in affected by the world in which we live.
-He will discuss how his extensive research in states of consciousness have illuminated his own understanding of how essential is the subconscious in bringing each of us the lives we truly desire.
+Stan describes how the science of the brain has developed and consistently changed our views our how mind/brain affects and in affected by the world in which we live.
+He discusses how his extensive research in states of consciousness has illuminated his own understanding of how essential the subconscious is in bringing each of us the lives we truly desire.